jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 See the [getting started manual](https://www.virtualbox.org/manual/ch01.html "Getting started manual") for a wide range of information.
 Unlike some opensource projects this documentation is actually very thorough and useful.
 VirtualBox has a list of [supported host operating systems](https://www.virtualbox.org/manual/ch01.html#hostossupport "Supported Host Operating System"), which is basically any operating system you can think of from DOS to Haiku to FreeBSD.

 Let us walk through the initial installation process.
-The first step to begin is with the *NEW button*.
+The first step to begin is with the *NEW* button.
 The next step is where we give our guest virtual machine a name.
 VirtualBox has long had support that if you type the type of the operating system in the system name - VirtualBox will auto detect the instance type and version.
 If you see the sample below I typed "Ubuntu-15-04-Desktop" and "Fedora-22-workstation."
 As you type in the title that has the name in it VirtualBox will auto-detect and switch the type and version automatically.

 ![*Create New Ubuntu Instance Dialog*](images/Chapter-03/create-and-name-450.png "Create New Instance Dialog")